YianXie/LucidGo/README.md

 ### EC2 Instance Setup

-You can use an AWS server to run KataGo's analysis more efficiently.
+Since LucidGo uses KataGo as its Go engine, you can use an AWS server in order to run LucidGo's analysis more efficiently.
 To set it up, first create an EC2 Instance on AWS, and choose Linux-based system (such as Ubuntu) with Nvidia-Driver pre-installed.

 **DO NOT GO FOR NEURAL NETWORK INSTANCES**